 - f.
 Does it really make sense to talk of an international society when the constituent elements remain nation-states? - g.
-Has European Union integration rescued or dismantled European nation-states? - The total word count for the first essay should be no less than 1,500 words and no more than 2,000 words
+Has European Union integration rescued or dismantled European nation-states?

+• The total word count for the first essay should be no less than 1,500 words and no more than 2,000 words (excluding the reference list)

-Closing date for the submission of the first essay is: Thursday 22 February 2018 by 12.00 UTC/GMT.
+Closing date for the submission of the first essay is: Thursday 21 February 2019 by 12.00 UTC/GMT\.

-Co-ordinated Universal Time / Greenwich Mean Time
+\Co-ordinated Universal Time / Greenwich Mean Time

 - 2. Essay questions covering Sessions 3 and 4 - a.
 In what ways might foreign policy reflect domestic rather than international concerns? - b.
 Is the principle, as laid out in Article 2.7 of the UN Charter, of non-intervention in the internal affairs of sovereign states still valid? - c.
 Compare and contrast the United Nations Security Council and the European Union as agents of international order. - d.
 In what circumstances if any might it be legitimate to intervene coercively in the political affairs of another state? - e.
 Has the concept of diplomacy changed fundamentally over the last century, in terms of its purpose and practices? - f.
 Assess the arguments for and against the existence of a global civil society. - g.
-To what extent has globalisation reshaped international politics? - The total word count for the second essay should be no less than 1,500 words and no more than 2,000 words
+To what extent has globalisation reshaped international politics?

+• The total word count for the second essay should be no less than 1,500 words and no more than 2,000 words (excluding the reference list)

-Closing date for the submission of the second essay is: Thursday 12 April 2018 by 12.00 BST
+Closing date for the submission of the second essay is: Thursday 11 April 2019 by 12.00 BST\ (11.00 UTC).

-(11.00 UTC).

-British Summer Time
+\British Summer Time